WICG/turtledove/FLEDGE.md

     }
     ```
 *   directFromSellerSignals is an object that may contain the following fields:
     *   sellerSignals: Like auctionConfig.sellerSignals, but passed via the [directFromSellerSignals](#25-additional-trusted-signals-directfromsellersignals) mechanism.
-These are the signals whose subresource URL ends in `?sellerSignals`.
     *   auctionSignals: Like auctionConfig.auctionSignals, but passed via the [directFromSellerSignals](#25-additional-trusted-signals-directfromsellersignals) mechanism.
-These are the signals whose subresource URL ends in `?auctionSignals`.
 *   crossOriginTrustedSignals: like `trustedScoringSignals`, but used when the server is cross-origin
     to the seller script.
 The value is an object that has as a key the trusted server's origin, e.g.
     `"https://example.org"`, and as value an object in format `trustedScoringSignals` uses.
 See